 What is service request management?

-The definition of service request management refers to the tools and processes that allow people to submit service requests, assign responsibility for requests, and track the status of those requests between the time they are opened and the time they are closed.
+Service request management refers to the tools and processes that allow people to submit service requests, assign responsibility for requests, and track the status of those requests between the time they are opened and the time they are closed.

 An effective service request management solution can support requests from any area of a business.
 It allows employees to keep track of, and respond to, requests for support in the IT department, for example, while at the same time managing requests within the finance, marketing, or customer service departments.
-People used to believe that service request management was important only for businesses in the IT industry, or that all service requests involve IT systems, but that is not true; service requests come from nearly every area of a business, no matter the industry.

-Benefits of service request management
+Benefits of successful request management

 An effective and efficient service request management process delivers a range of benefits to the business, including: